 On Wednesday, Facebook parent company Meta announced that the social networking platform is offering two more ways to customize your feed: by selecting “Show more” or “Show less” on individual posts, and by adjusting new settings in Feed Preferences.

 The new Show more/Show less feature will allow users to tell Facebook if they want to see more or less posts that are similar to the post you’re looking at.
 Selecting “Show more” means your Feed will show more posts that are similar to a given post.
 “Show less” will do the opposite.
-The feature can be used on both posts from your Facebook connections and posts that Facebook suggests to you.
-In its blog post announcement, Meta offered an explanation of how the feature works:
+The feature can be used on both posts from your

 “Selecting Show more will temporarily increase the ranking score for that post and posts like it.
 If you select Show less, you’ll temporarily decrease its ranking score.
 By offering more ways to incorporate direct feedback into Feed ranking, we’re making our artificial intelligence systems smarter and more responsive.”